President & CEO

 Michael Morin is a decade-long member of the Barrett family.
 Mr. Morin has a “whatever-it-takes” attitude and has worn many hats at Barrett that have extended from operations, to financial controls, manufacturing, human resources, customer care, attending tradeshows at points across the globe, and strategic negotiations.
 Mr. Morin has an engineering degree from Benjamin Franklin Institute and received his business management education through Boston University.

 Dave Wilkinson received BS and MS engineering degrees from the Johns Hopkins University and Carnegie Mellon University.
 He also received a Siebel Scholarship, which recognizes the most talented students at the world’s leading graduate schools in engineering and business.
 His research at Carnegie Mellon included assisting in the development of the ACT Hand – a robotic hand designed to mimic the true mechanics of the human hand.
 He has worked in industry for 22 years and has helped manage 12 SBIR Phase-I and 6 Phase-II projects and other outside-funded projects.
-Over the past decade, he has focused on managing the engineering of Barrett’s sophisticated products, including the development and production of the Proficio robot.
+Over the past decade, he has focused on managing the engineering of Barrett’s sophisticated products, including the development and production of BURT.

 VP, Customer Development and Corporate Strategy